aneshlya/ispc/docs/ispc.rst

 Floating-point constants of all three types can be specified in one of three ways.

-* Decimal floating-point with radix separator - a sequence of zero of more 0-9 digits, followed by a period, followed by zero or more 0-9 digits.
+* Decimal floating-point with radix separator - a sequence of zero or more 0-9 digits, followed by a period, followed by zero or more 0-9 digits.
   There must be at least one digit before or after the period.
 If floating-point suffix is used, radix separator is optional.